-At IAR, exposure to STEM at a tender age encourages creativity, curiosity, communication, critical thinking, and problem-solving skills; all sparks interest in skill sets necessary for academic and learning success at key developmental stages.
+At IAR, exposure to STEM from a tender age encourages creativity, curiosity, communication, critical thinking, and problem-solving skills; all skill sets necessary for academic and learning success at all developmental stages.

-We aim to help bridge the ethnic gaps and income disparities; bolstering the standard public-school curriculum with extracurricular STEM and foster academic confidence in under-served minority participants.
+We aim to help bridge the ethnic gaps and income disparities; bolstering the standard public-school curriculum with extracurricular STEM classes and foster academic confidence in underserved minority participants.

 If you would like to enroll a member into our STEM program, please email, email@example.com.
 Our staff and executive leaders will be in touch with more details.
-Telephone number 212.650.5894 or Fax us at (Attention: In Arms Reach, Inc.) 212.650.8483
+You may reach us at 212.650.5894.

-Education is considered the most important pillar in the construction of life.’
-Education is the cornerstone of our society, giving people the tools, they need to make an impact and, perhaps, inspire change.s
+Education is considered the most important pillar in the construction of life.
+Education is the cornerstone of our society, giving our youth the tools they need to make an impact and inspire change.

-Our Academic Pillar provides kids with tutoring, homework help, educational supports to enhance their success in school and help them stay on or above grade level, academically.
+Our Academic Pillar provides kids with tutoring, help with homework and educational support to enhance their success in school and help them stay on or above grade level.
 IAR exposes youth to a college setting at a tender age and operates out of a state-of-the-art building with electronic teaching capabilities in classrooms, small-group seminar rooms and multidisciplinary teaching facilities.

 Each student is screened by high performing pre-med students by way of multiple choice, written answer text-based questions, and vocabulary-focused activities.
-Afterward, a proposed grade level is noted with a targeted anticipated date 3 to 6 months for retesting improvements.
+Next, a proposed grade level is assigned with a target date 3 to 6 months later for retesting.

 Our students attend after school programming for 35 weeks during the school year, including thirteen holidays, totaling 940 hours of after school programming per academic year.
 When resources allow, our summer program operates for five hours per day, three days a week, totaling 120 hours of programming over eight weeks.

-Our Mentoring Pillar (King Chasers) helps young men including those impacted by the justice system between ages 14-21 by developing critical life skills in areas of Personal Development, Higher Education, Careers, and Financial Literacy.
+Our Mentoring Pillar (King Chasers initiative) helps young men, including those impacted by the justice system between the ages of 14-21, develop critical life skills in areas of Personal Development, Higher Education, Careers, and Financial Literacy.
 IAR will aid them in becoming productive and responsible individuals in their communities and successful men of society.

-Our Mentoring Pillar for young girls ages 14-21 in partnership with PINKEST LUV provides a myriad of unique and positive adult female role models who take mentees from communities of color under their wings to help nurture them to be confident, strong, and successful young women they are meant to be to flourish and reach their fullest potential.
+Our Mentoring Pillar for young women of color ages 14-21 in collaboration with PINKEST LUV (women empowerment movement), provides a myriad of unique and positive adult female role models that takes mentees under their wings.
+They nurture them to be confident, strong, and successful young women so that they can flourish and reach their fullest potential.

-IAR have a unique one-on-one 2-prong mentoring model and best practices.
-We match participants through an interest and classification survey and assessment for both mentors and mentees.
-After this process, a targeted match is made with best-qualified mentors.
-The goal is to individually role-model each student’s needs and promotes their social growth through service learning and career development.
+IAR has a unique one-on-one (two-prong) mentoring model and best practices.
+We match participants through an interest and classification survey and assessment tool for both mentors and mentees.
+After this process, a targeted match is made with the best-qualified mentors.
+The goal is to individually assess each student’s interests and needs and support their social growth through service learning and career development.

 Redefining Education for the Optimistic Reform Millennium (R.E.F.O.R.M) 21st Century Pipeline

-Our College Prep Pillar is an initiative designed to empowers African American and Latino high school students as they strive toward academic enrichment.
-At IAR, we position high school participants to become Scholar is to access the most comprehensive and reliable STEM resources and networks.
+Our College Prep Pillar is an initiative designed to empower African American and Latinx high school students as they strive toward academic enrichment.
+At IAR, we position high school participants to become scholars and to access the most comprehensive and reliable STEM resources and networks.

-Our Family Connections / Visitation Pillar goal is designed to help build, nurture, and maintain the existing relationship children have with their incarcerated parents.
-IAR help to reduce feelings of abandonment, anger, guilt, and anxiety that children of imprisoned parents are particularly prone to.
+Our Family Connections / Visitation Pillar goal is designed to help build, nurture, and maintain the existing relationships that children have with their incarcerated parents.
+IAR help to reduce feelings of abandonment, anger, guilt, and anxiety that children of imprisoned parents are particularly prone to have.

-The parents incarcerated from NYC are housed in prisons at least eight hours away from the city, or longer, making visitations exceedingly difficult for poor families.
-In addition to providing transportation to upstate facilitate that would otherwise be inaccessible, we facilitate therapeutic discussion and help the children keep in contact through letter writing.
+Many of the parents incarcerated from NYC are housed in prisons at least eight hours away from the city or longer, making visitations exceedingly difficult for poor families.
+In addition to providing transportation to upstate correctional facilities that would otherwise be inaccessible, we facilitate therapeutic discussions and help children keep in contact through letter writing.
 We have provided this service to hundreds of children (and other members of their family) over the years.

 If you would like to enroll a member into our Family Connections program, please email, email@example.com.
 Our staff and executive leaders will be in touch with more details.
-Telephone number 212.650.5894 or Fax us at (Attention: In Arms Reach, Inc.) 212.650.8483l.
+You may reach us at 212.650.5894.